lihnick/fantasycivics/database/documentation.md

 ```

 * Properties `start` and `end` represent the start and ending times of the match.

-**Note:** _In the future, a process to restrict when users can modify their rosters should be implemented, possibly relative to time in the current match._

 **Note:** _The process to determine who wins a past match and save that result are still under development._